 When medicine and other non-invasive treatments fail to treat illnesses that affect the ear, nose, or throat, ENT surgery is frequently required.
-One of the broadest medical disciplines is otorhinolaryngology (ENT), which includes a number of sub-specialties including laryngology, pediatrics, otology, neurotology, implantation otology, cancer, rhinology, and sinus surgery.
+One of the widest medical disciplines is otorhinolaryngology (ENT), which includes several sub-specialties including laryngology, pediatrics, otology, neurotology, implantation otology, cancer, rhinology, and sinus surgery.

-Sinus Surgery: In order to clear any obstructions or blockages from the sinuses or to make the sinus openings larger for better drainage, sinus surgery is performed.
+- Sinus Surgery: To clear any obstructions or blockages from the sinuses or to make the sinus openings larger for better drainage, sinus surgery is performed.

 Get A Quick Callback From Our Healthcare Experts